 A cold feeling of dread washed over me.
 I stepped out of the washroom and there was no one at our table.
 My new travel friend that was having lunch with me just moments ago was no longer there.
 So much for solo travel and making friends on the road, I’ve met a thief!
-Had naively thought Meg was a person I could trust while I visit the toilet for a second, because I’d simply left my camera on the chair, bag on my seat, my passport inside the bag.
+Had naively thought Meg was a person I could trust while I visit the toilet for a second, because I’d simply left my camera and backpack (with my passport inside!) on my seat.

 I walked closer to the table only to realise, all my things were intact.
-My bag and camera were still on the chairs.
-The next table of Koreans looked at me curiously as I looked around the tiny restaurant.
+My bag and camera were still on the chair.
+The next table of Korean diners looked at me curiously as I looked around the small restaurant.
 My English-speaking Japanese friend was nowhere to be seen.

 Oh well, the loss I’ll make is minimal.
 At least, I didn’t lose my camera and passport!

 Just when I was putting on my jacket, resigned to paying for both shares of lunch, Meg dashed back into the restaurant, a look of relief on her face.
 She had not heard me say I’m going to the toilet because when she turned around (I blame the views of Santorini), I was gone.
 She asked the waiter if I’d paid and his answer was positive (English-speaking Japanese vs English-speaking Greek), so Meg thought I’d left.
-In her haste to chase after me, she hadn’t noticed that my belongings were still at the table.
+In her haste to chase after me, she hadn’t noticed that my belongings were still on the chair.
 Surely food coma got us both!
 She, on the other hand, had thought I was a generous lady who has issues with bonding longer with new friends because I simply disappeared like a ninja.
 We had a good laugh over this episode!

 Us being designers (yes, she is a designer too!), we made plans to visit a wine museum together the next afternoon.